 If you or a loved one has been injured in any type of pedestrian-related auto accident that was caused by the negligent or reckless actions of another party, you may be entitled to compensation.
 For more information or to schedule a free consultation with an experienced pedestrian accident attorney in Los Angeles, call the Law Offices of Samer Habbas today at 888.848.5084.

-If you were injured in a car accident involving a Turo vehicle in Orange County,…
+If you were injured in a car accident in Orange County, one of the most…

-If you were injured in an accident in Orange County, California, you may expect the…
+If you were injured while visiting Orange County California, you may be wondering whether you…